Skip to content

 How much will my monthly car loan repayments be?

 The cost of your repayments will depend on how much you borrow, how long for and the rate of interest you’ll be charged.
-It may also depend on whether you can part-exchange your current vehicle towards the new one.
+It may also depend on whether you can part-exchange your current vehicle, which would mean you’d need to borrow less.

-Use the ‘What are my repayments?’ tab on our car finance calculator and you’ll easily be able to see what you could expect to pay.
-You are likely to have to pay a higher rate of interest – meaning higher monthly payments – if you’ve got a bad credit score.
+Use the ‘What are my repayments?’ tab on our car finance calculator to see what you could expect to pay.
+You’re likely to have to pay a higher rate of interest – meaning higher monthly payments – if you have a bad credit score.

-You can also use the calculator to see how your monthly payments will increase or decrease if you pay over a longer or shorter period of time, or if you have to pay a higher or lower interest rate.
+You can also use the calculator to see how your monthly payments will increase or decrease if you pay over a longer or shorter period, or if you have to pay a higher or lower interest rate.

 Can I get a car loan if I am self-employed?

-Yes, but you might have fewer options to choose from, so it’s a good idea to get your finances in shape before you apply for a car loan quote of any kind.
-Check your credit record to make sure there are no mistakes, and make sure you pay your household bills and credit card payments on time.
-See what you can do to improve your credit score to give you the best chance of being accepted.
+Yes, but you might have fewer options to choose from, so it’s a good idea to get your finances in shape before you apply for a car loan.
+Check your credit record to make sure it’s correct and shows a true picture of your finances.

-You may need accounts and other financial records such as bank statements and tax returns to prove to a lender that you’re capable of paying back a loan.
+As a self-employed borrower, you may need your annual accounts and other financial records, such as bank statements and tax returns, to prove to a lender that you’re financially capable of paying back a loan.

 Am I eligible for a car loan?